Node-RF: Learning Generalized Continuous Space-Time Scene Dynamics with Neural ODE-based NeRFs¶

 Rating¶

-| Dimension | Score (1–10) | Notes |
+| Dimension | Score (1-10) | Explanation |

 |---|---|---|

-| Novelty | 7 | The coupling of nODE and NeRF is conceptually clean and elegant, though prior work such as DONE has explored similar directions |
+| Novelty | 7 | Elegant coupling of nODE and NeRF, though explored by works like DONE. |

-| Technical Depth | 7 | Two-stage training, multi-decoder design, and Lipschitz regularization are well-motivated, with moderate mathematical complexity |
+| Technical Depth | 7 | Two-stage training, multi-decoders, and Lipschitz regularization are well-designed with moderate mathematical complexity. |

-| Experimental Thoroughness | 6 | Multiple datasets and complete ablations, but small-scale data and absence of quantitative evaluation on real scenes |
+| Experimental Thoroughness | 6 | Diverse datasets and complete ablations, but data scale is small and lacks real-world quantitative evaluation. |

-| Writing Quality | 7 | Clear structure, well-articulated motivation, and rich illustrations |
+| Writing Quality | 7 | Clear structure, well-articulated motivation, and rich illustrations. |

-| Value | 5 | Proof-of-concept stage; significant distance from practical deployment |
+| Value | 5 | Proof-of-concept stage; distant from practical application. |

-| Overall | 6.4 | An elegant proof-of-concept work in the right direction, validating the feasibility of nODE-driven dynamic NeRF |
+| Total Score | 6.4 | An elegant, directionally correct proof-of-concept verifying the feasibility of nODE-driven dynamic NeRFs. |